-If you live in India, you’ve probably practised Yoga at some point in life–maybe it was during your PE period in school, or maybe at an office retreat.
-After all, Yoga is an ancient Indian practice and plays an important role in the physical, mental and spiritual well-being of the people of our country.
-If you are bored of the gym, or simply want to mix up your exercise and wellness routine, Yoga asanas are the perfect solution for you.
-Before you decide to turn into a full-blown yogi, here is the history and benefits of yoga that you should know about.
+If you live in India, you’ve probably practised yoga at some point in life–maybe it was during your PE period in school, or maybe at an office retreat.
+After all, yoga is an ancient Indian practice and plays an important role in the physical, mental and spiritual well-being of the people of our country.
+If you are bored of the gym, or simply want to mix up your exercise and wellness routine, yoga asanas are the perfect solution for you.
+But before you decide to turn into a full-blown yogi, spend some time learning about the history and benefits of yoga.

-Did you know that the beginnings of the discipline of Yoga can be traced back to the Indus-Sarasvati civilization in Northern India over 5,000 years ago?
+Did you know that the beginnings of the discipline of yoga can be traced back to the Indus-Sarasvati civilization in Northern India over 5,000 years ago?
 However, some researchers argue that the practice might actually be 10,000 years old.
 Talk about ancient!
-The first mentions of Yoga in writing appeared in the sacred text of Rig Veda.
-Over the years, Yoga was slowly refined and developed by the brahmans, who documented their practices and beliefs in the Upanishads.
-The most renowned of the Yogic scriptures is the Bhagavad-Gita, which was composed around 500 B.C.E.
+The first mention of yoga in writing appeared in the sacred text of Rig Veda.
+Over the years, yoga was slowly refined and developed by the brahmans, who documented their practices and beliefs in the Upanishads.
+The most renowned of the yogic scriptures is the Bhagavad-Gita, which was composed around 500 B.C.E.

-It is important to note that Yoga was never developed as a form of ‘physical activity’, which is how the western world views it today.
-The original context of yoga was spiritual development, in order to train the body and mind to observe themselves and become aware of their own nature.
+It is important to note that yoga was never developed as a form of ‘physical activity’, which is how the western world views it today.
+The original context of yoga was spiritual development—to train the body and mind to observe themselves and become aware of their own nature.
 The purposes of yoga asanas were to cultivate discernment, awareness, self-regulation and higher consciousness in the individual.

-An important focus of Yoga is to concentrate on regulating your breathing, which makes one feel calm.
+An important focus of yoga is to concentrate on regulating your breathing, which makes one feel calm.
 This can ease stress and increase relaxation of the mind and the body.
-This has been demonstrated by several studies–that prove that Yoga can decrease the secretion of cortisol, the primary stress hormone.
+This has been demonstrated by several studies, which prove that yoga can decrease the secretion of cortisol, the primary stress hormone.
 If you suffer from anxiety, yoga can be a powerful way of managing the illness when used alone or along with other methods of stress management, such as meditation.

-Like we previously mentioned, a lot of psychologists advise their patients to join a Yoga class and practice laughter yoga and other forms to manage their anxiety.
-This is because of the plethora of medical research available that correlates the practice of Yoga with decreased anxiety levels.
-While researchers aren’t sure of the exact reason as to why Yoga is so helpful when it comes to reducing anxiety, they believe it is because it emphasizes the importance of being present in the moment and finding a sense of peace.
+Like we previously mentioned, several psychologists often advise their patients to join a yoga class and practice laughter yoga, along with other forms of the discipline, to manage their anxiety.
+This is because a plethora of medical research correlates the practice of yoga with decreased anxiety levels.
+While researchers aren’t sure of the exact reason why yoga is so helpful when it comes to reducing anxiety, they believe it is because it emphasizes the importance of being present in the moment and finding a sense of peace.

-Several studies have shown that yoga benefits and improve heart health and reduce several risk factors for heart diseases.
+Several studies have shown that yoga improves heart health and reduces several risk factors for heart diseases.
 One of the major factors that leads to heart problems is high blood pressure.
 Patients are advised to lower their blood pressure to help reduce the risk of a stroke or a heart attack.
 One study found that participants over 40 years of age who practised yoga for five years had lower blood pressure and pulse rate than those who didn’t.
 Research also suggests that incorporating yoga into a healthy lifestyle could help slow the progression of heart diseases.
-The connection between heart diseases and Yoga is fairly simple–stress is a major contributing factor to heart diseases (increases blood pressure), and Yoga helps reduce stress.
+The connection between heart diseases and Yoga is fairly simple–stress is a major contributing factor to heart diseases (it increases blood pressure), and yoga helps reduce stress.

 This one’s a no-brainer.
-Most people add yoga to their fitness routine to improve flexibility and balance.
-Recent research has shown the impact of 10 weeks of yoga on 26 male college athletes.
-Doing yoga significantly increased several measures of flexibility and balance, compared to the other group.
-Another 2013 study also found that practising yoga could help improve balance and mobility in older adults.
+Research has found that doing yoga significantly increases several measures of flexibility and balance.
+A 2013 study also found that practising yoga could help improve balance and mobility in older adults.
 According to experts, practising just 15–30 minutes of yoga daily could make a massive difference for those looking to increase flexibility and balance in their bodies.

 You thought only lifting weights in the gym can make you stronger?
 Think again!
-Besides improving flexibility, Yoga is a great addition to an exercise routine for its strength-building benefits.
+Besides improving flexibility, yoga is a great addition to an exercise routine for its strength-building benefits.
 There are specific asanas in yoga that are designed to increase strength and build muscle in the human body.
 A study, in which 79 adults performed 24 cycles of Surya Namaskar six days a week, experienced a significant increase in upper body strength, endurance and weight loss.
-Women had a decrease in body fat percentage, as well.
+Women experienced a decrease in body fat percentage as well.

 A large population of the world suffers from chronic pain owing to a wide range of health problems, be it arthritis or endometriosis.
-While being on medication is a sure-shot way of managing your pain, several people are looking for alternate remedies to alleviate their pain.
-A growing body of research has demonstrated that practising yoga benefits to reduce many types of chronic pain.
+While being on medication is a sure-shot way of managing your pain, several people seek alternative remedies to alleviate their pain.
+A growing body of research has demonstrated that practising yoga reduces many types of chronic pain.
 Although more research is needed, incorporating yoga into your daily routine may be beneficial for those who suffer from chronic pain.

 Also, there are plenty of yoga apps that can make your journey much easier and can guide you through every movement.

-Whether you’re a beginner or a seasoned follower of the discipline, here are some yoga asanas / yoga poses that everyone should try!
+Whether you’re a beginner or a seasoned follower of the discipline, here are some yoga asanas or poses that everyone should try!